flaneurette/rss-news-reader/README.md

 # CSV
 It is also possible to add CSV values and fetch news articles based upon given keywords.

+# Images
+The reader does not display images, only text.

 # RSS List

 The RSS list was composed by @Dave Winer: https://github.com/scripting/feedsForJournalists